How to get from Cancun to Cozumel

 Instead, you will need to head south from Cancun to Playa del Carmen.
 Playa del Carmen is 80 kilometers south of Cancun.

-From Playa del Carmen you will take a ferry which takes about 25 minutes to arrive at Cozumel.
+From Playa del Carmen, you will take a ferry that takes about 25 minutes to arrive at Cozumel.

 Can I Catch a Ferry or Boat Directly to Cozumel from Cancun?